skillrepos/aia-day0/labs.md

 # Lab #2 - Prompt Engineering: Advanced Techniques for Product Review Analysis

 **Purpose: Learn how different prompting strategies dramatically affect model accuracy and consistency by analyzing product reviews.
 This lab demonstrates key prompt engineering techniques including role-based prompting, chain-of-thought reasoning, structured templates, and meta-prompting for real-world sentiment analysis.
+(Optional: If you want, you can reuse some of the color commands from lab1 to change color output for different prompt types.)
+Remember you can copy and paste the prompts.

 <br><br>